ethereum-optimism/optimism/README.md

 *Note that we pad out to three characters for the geth minor version and two characters for the geth patch version.
 Since we cannot left-pad with zeroes, the geth major version is not padded.

+See the [Node Software Releases](https://docs.optimism.io/builders/node-operators/releases) page of the documentation for more information about releases for the latest node components.
 The full set of components that have releases are:

 - `chain-mon`